open-collar/OpenCollar.Azure.Storage/docs-src/ApiDocs/index.md

 # OpenCollar.Azure.Storage

-Tools for interacting with and managing Azure Storage Accounts.
+A library of tools for interacting with and managing Azure Storage Accounts.

 ## NuGet Package